by Slava Gorin.

 Dorothy was born on the 16th October 1890, at Epping, Epping Forest District,Essex, England and died on 31st March 1978 at Wynyard,Waratah-Wynyard,Council,Tasmania burried at the Wynyard Lawn Cemetery,Wynyard,Tasmania,

 Father of Derek, Howard Edward Oldbury (1890 – 26.09.1940), 2nd husband to Derek’s mother, killed while bombing at WW2.

 Derek & Joan Oldbury Monument at the Torquay Cemetery

 Copyright by Slava Gorin (Russian Federation) 1998 – 2022.

 This work is dedicated to my Grandmother Volkova Valentina Petrovna, my Mother Gorina Lidiya Vasilyevna and my Father, Gorin Valeriy Yevgenyevich.
-My full name is Vyacheslav Valeryevich Gorin.
+My full name is My full name is Gorin Vyacheslav Valeryevich.